 Learn More About How to Change Someone’s Mind

 My favorite resources from my research on how to change someone’s mind:

 - How to Win Friends and Influence People, by Dale Carnegie.
 Originally published in 1936, this classic doesn’t get old because our brains don’t change.

 - How to Have Impossible Conversations: A Very Practical Guide, by Peter Boghossian and James Lindsay.
 An instruction manual on changing people’s minds.
 Each chapter has increasingly advanced lessons.

 - Influence: The Psychology of Persuasion, by Robert Cialdini.
 Six scientifically-backed and psychology-based ways to persuade people.

 - Love + Radio’s podcast episodes, The Silver Dollar and How to Argue.
 A black musician named Daryl Davis explains how he has managed to befriend dozens of Ku Klux Klan members and change their minds about racism.

 - Example of belief remodeling: Our post on How to Wipe After Peeing demonstrates many of the techniques.
 It was supposed to be used as an example in this post, but morphed into a post of its own.

 - Change your own mind.
-Read our posts from our previous Unconventional Monthly on how to be more open minded:
+Read our posts from our previous newsletters on how to be more open minded: